 The Fall Creek Falls Golf Course is another popular attraction.
 The beautiful and challenging 18-hole golf course is one of the best courses in Tennessee.
 The park pro shop provides golfing supplies, lessons, rental clubs, and carts.

-The park also has four playgrounds, five covered picnic pavilions and an Olympic-sized pool with a wading area that is open Memorial Day to Labor Day.
+The park also has four playgrounds, five covered picnic pavilions, and an Olympic-sized pool with a wading area that is open from Memorial Day to Labor Day.

 For additional information about the services and amenities found in Spencer and the surrounding area visit the Van Buren County Chamber of Commerce website at https://vanburen-spencerchamber.com.